Skip to main content

 After an export reaches the DONE state, the exported audit events are available as objects in the destination bucket.
 To download these objects to your local machine for data portability or local storage:

-Download the objects from the bucket to your local machine.
+2. Download the objects from the bucket to your local machine.
 You can download a single object or all objects with a specific prefix.
+For example, to download all exported audit events with the default auditlogs prefix:

 aws s3 cp --recursive \